Looking at the art of the impressionists January 30, 2019

 “Still life” was not hugely popular with the Impressionists.
 However, there are a few outstanding examples such as Renoir’s ‘Fruit of the Midi’.
 They created a range of bright colours that span the Impressionist spectrum.

-Whether in their landscapes, figure paintings or still lifes, the Impressionists celebrated and transformed tart.
-They found beauty in a harbour at sunrise, dignity in the labour of the common man or joy in the middle classes.
+Whether in their landscapes, figure paintings or still life's, the Impressionists celebrated and transformed tart.
+They found beauty in a harbor at sunrise, dignity in the labor of the common man or joy in the middle classes.

 My style of art is very similar to the Impressionism style.
 View it here